SeattleCentral/ITC110/notes/notes01.md

 # Notes from January 4th 2017
-Be mindful of these tidbits of information.
+"Be mindful of these tidbits of information.
 They may become quiz questions.
 Which leads to test questions.
-Which leads to suffering...
+Which leads to suffering..."

 <cite>- Yoda</cite>